8.5. C-Strings and Scope

 cout << line[3] << endl;

-The static data solution is straightforward to use, and because it only allocates data once, it's also fast.
-Nevertheless, static data does have some disadvantages, albeit mostly minor ones.
-Early programming languages like FORTRAN didn't have automatic variables; the program allocated the memory for all variables at load time.
-Modern programming languages that support automatic variables run the same programs using far less memory than those older languages.
-Making a few variables static won't greatly increase the program's memory requirements, but making all variables static certainly would.
+The static data solution is relatively easy to understand and straightforward to use.
+Although rarely a liability, it does have some limitations.
+First, it uses more memory than non-static variables.
+Early programming languages like FORTRAN didn't have automatic variables; instead, programs allocated memory for all variables at load time.
+ALGOL introduced the concept and term "automatic variable," allowing equivalent programs written in ALGOL-derived languages to use less memory than those written in older languages.
+Making a variable static does increase the program's memory requirements, but not significantly.

-Functions that have static variables cannot be recursive or reentrant.
-We briefly covered recursive functions in Chapter 6, and reentrancy is a property needed by specialized functions most often seen in operating systems and is beyond this course's scope.
-Both issues only concern a few specialized functions and are easily ignored.
-But there is one aspect of static data that we must understand.
+Second, functions that have static variables cannot be recursive or reentrant.
+We briefly covered recursive functions in Chapter 6, and reentrancy is a property only needed by specialized functions, most often seen in operating systems, and beyond the scope of this course.
+Nevertheless, the final imitation is more concerning.

 void client()